SwapnilB31/BookMyVaccine/README.md

 # Report Bugs/Crashes
 You can report bugs by creating a new issue in the issues section of this repository.
 Before you create an issue please check if any simiar issues have been raised and resolved in the past.

-If you chose to raise an issue, make sure you answer these questions:
+If you choose to raise an issue, make sure you answer these questions:

-1. Which Screen were you an when the app crashed or the bug appeared?
+1. Which Screen were you on when the app crashed or the bug appeared?
 2. Did you press any button on the screen before the crash/bug occured?
 If yes, then which button?
 3. What were the values of the settings at the tinme of crash/bug appearance?
 4. Were you connected to the Internet at the time?
 How would you describe the network quality in your area?